-- Landscape concept design should be included as part of the application submission. - If the proposed premise sets back from the site boundary, garden beds with well-designed landscape treatment would be provided on the site interface to surrounding streets to soften the appearance of the site and premises while also providing visual cues to separate the public street and the site.
-The proposed landscape should also be provided on the edge of the pedestrian paths to soften the appearance of paved surfaces. - If the site is adjacent to a sensitive use (i.e. residential) or public parkland, the landscape should be provided at these interfaces to screen the development from the adjacent lands. - Canopy trees should be provided on the nature strips of adjoining road reserves. - Any existing vegetation with significant value should be retained on site if possible.
+- Landscape concept design should be included as part of the application submission. - Provide garden beds with well-designed landscape treatment along site boundaries and setback areas to soften the appearance of the site and premises while also providing visual cues to separate the public street and the site.
+The proposed landscape should also be provided on the edge of the pedestrian paths and building edges to soften the appearance of paved surfaces. - If the site is adjacent to a sensitive use (i.e. residential) or public parkland, the landscape should be provided at these interfaces to screen the development from the adjacent lands. - Increase canopy cover within the site and on the nature strips of adjoining road reserves to provide shading. - Any existing vegetation with significant value should be retained on site where possible. - Street furniture should be provided to create seating opportunities for all users.

-Image 6 : Restricted retail precinct, Nunawading - Tenancy is directly accessible from the street with a good level of landscape buffer.
+Image 6: Restricted retail precinct, Nunawading